munificent/craftinginterpreters/book/control-flow.md

 </aside>

-Like other statements, the parser recognizes an `if` statement by the leading `if` keyword:
+Like other statements, the parser recognizes an `if` statement by the leading `if` keyword.

 ^code match-if (1 before, 1 after)

-When it finds one, it calls this to parse the rest:
+When it finds one, it calls this new method to parse the rest:

 ^code if-statement